Consumer Medicine Information

-Whilst this medicine helps to control your condition it does not cure it.
+This medicine helps to control your condition, but does not cure it.
 It is important

-if you feel well.
 Make sure you have enough to last over weekends and holidays.

 If you forget to take it

-If it is almost time to take your next dose, skip the missed dose and take your
+If it is almost time to take your next dose, skip the dose you missed and take your

-Otherwise, take it as soon as you remember and then go back to taking your medicine
+Otherwise, take it as soon as you remember, and then go back to taking your medicine

-Do not take a double dose to make up for missed doses.
+Do not take a double dose to make up for the dose that you missed.

-This may increase the chance of you experiencing side effects.
+This may increase the chance of you getting an unwanted side effect.

 If you are not sure what to do, ask your doctor or pharmacist.

 If you have trouble remembering to take your medicine, ask your pharmacist for some

 If you take too much (overdose)

-think that you or anyone else may have taken too much of this medicine, immediately telephone your doctor or the Poisons
+think that you or anyone else may have taken too much of this medicine.
+Do this even

-Do this even if there are no signs of discomfort or poisoning.
-You may need urgent medical attention.
+if there are no signs of discomfort or poisoning.

 While you are taking this medicine